harshvardhan0709/python_-continental/README.md

 Created a service using Docker and Python, that satisfies the following requirements:

-1. Through remote service API calls,
+* Through remote service API calls:
-a.
-The users can post integers to the service.
+   * The users can post integers to the service.
-b.
-The users can get the number of times a specific value was posted.
+   * The users can get the number of times a specific value was posted.
-c.
-Users can post/get values/amounts of other types (e.g., float, string) / any type.
+   * Users can post/get values/amounts of other types (e.g., float, string) / any type.

-2. The service stores the values:
+* The service stores the values in memory
-a.
-In memory

-3. Through remote service API calls,
+* Through remote service API calls:
-a.
-Users can request the average of all stored integers.
+   * Users can request the average of all stored integers.
-b.
-Users can request the average of values with a specific type (e.g. float/int).
+   *  Users can request the average of values with a specific type (e.g. float/int).

 ## Command to run this repo locally